A LOCAL View of the Polynomial Hierarchy: Infiniteness of the locally polynomial hierarchy

 where the \kl{elements} in $\Set{ \Tag{pxl}, \Tag{in}_1, \Tag{in}_2, \Tag{out}_1, \Tag{out}_2 }$ represent \kl{nodes}, and the remaining \kl{elements} represent \kl{labeling bits}.
 Considering Cartesian products to be associative, this allows us to identify the \kl{domain} of the entire \kl{structure}~$\StructRepr{\GraphEnc{\Picture}}$ with the set of \kl{elements} $\Domain{\StructRepr{\GraphEnc{\Picture}}} = \Domain{\StructReprP{\Picture}} \times \Domain{\Gadget}$, where the first component specifies the \kl{pixel}, and the second component specifies the \kl{gadget} \kl{element}.

-The following lemma states that the expressive power of the \kl{local second-order hierarchy} is basically the same whether we consider \kl{pictures} or \kl{graph encodings} of \kl{pictures}.
+The following lemma states that the expressive power of the \kl{local second-order hierarchy} remains essentially the same whether we consider \kl{pictures} or \kl{graph encodings} of \kl{pictures}.
 This is because we can translate \kl{formulas} from one type of \kl{structure} to the other without changing the alternation level of \kl{second-order quantifiers}.
-Consequently, any separation result established for \kl{pictures} can be transferred to \kl{graphs}.
+Consequently, any separation result established for \kl{pictures} carries over to \kl{graphs}.

 \begin{lemma} Let $\Level \in \Naturals$. \begin{enumerate} \item For every $\SigmaLFOL{\Level}$-\kl{sentence}~$\Formula$ evaluated on $0$-bit \kl{pictures}, there is a $\SigmaLFOL{\Level}$-\kl{sentence}~$\Formula'$ evaluated on \kl{graphs} such that $\StructReprP{\Picture} \Satisfies \Formula$ if and only if $\StructRepr{\GraphEnc{\Picture}} \Satisfies \Formula'$ for all $\Picture \in \PIC{0}$. \item Conversely, for every $\SigmaLFOL{\Level}$-\kl{sentence}~$\Formula$ evaluated on \kl{graphs}, there is a $\SigmaLFOL{\Level}$-\kl{sentence}~$\Formula'$ evaluated on $0$-bit \kl{pictures} such that $\StructRepr{\GraphEnc{\Picture}} \Satisfies \Formula$ if and only if $\StructReprP{\Picture} \Satisfies \Formula'$ for all $\Picture \in \PIC{0}$. \end{enumerate} The analogous statements hold for $\PiLFOL{\Level}$-\kl{sentences}. \end{lemma}